Statistical inference for multivariate extremes via a geometric approach: Statistical inference

-Since the log term in the numerator is slowly varying in $r_0(\bm{w})$, it may crudely be viewed as ``close'' to a constant for large $\tau$, giving $r_0(\bm{w}) \approx C/g(\bm{w})$ and hence $\hat{g}(\bm{w}) \approx \hat{C}/r_0(\bm{w})$.
-We will use this observation later to assist with model checking, but note that, combined with extension of additive quantile regression to higher dimensions, presents a very interesting avenue for future work.
+We will use the observation that links $r_0(\bm{w})$ and $g(\bm{w})$ later to assist with model checking, but note that, combined with extension of additive quantile regression to higher dimensions, this presents a very interesting avenue for future work.